MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

     :::image type="content" source="../media/operating-system/azure-stack-hci-admin-password-changed.png" alt-text="The changed password confirmation prompt":::

-Now you're ready to use the Server Configuration tool (Sconfig.cmd) to perform important tasks.
-To use Sconfig.cmd, log on to the server running the Azure Stack HCI operating system.
+Now you're ready to use the Server Configuration tool (Sconfig) to perform important tasks.
+To use Sconfig, log on to the server running the Azure Stack HCI operating system.
 This could be locally via a keyboard and monitor, or using a remote management (headless or BMC) controller, or Remote Desktop.
-The Sconfig.cmd tool opens automatically when you log on to the server.
+The Sconfig tool opens automatically when you log on to the server.

 :::image type="content" source="../media/operating-system/azure-stack-hci-sconfig-screen.png" alt-text="The Server Configuration tool interface." lightbox="../media/operating-system/azure-stack-hci-sconfig-screen.png":::

-From the main page of the Sconfig.cmd tool, you can perform the following initial configuration tasks:
+From the main page of the Sconfig tool, you can perform the following initial configuration tasks:
 - Configure networking or confirm that the network was configured automatically using Dynamic Host Configuration Protocol (DHCP).
 - Rename the server if the default automatically generated server name does not suite you.
 - Join the server to an Active Directory domain.
 - Add your domain user account or designated domain group to local administrators.
 - Enable Windows Remote Management (WinRM) if you plan to manage the server from outside the local subnet.

-After configuring the operating system as needed with Sconfig.cmd on each server, you're ready to use the Cluster Creation wizard in Windows Admin Center to cluster the servers.
+After configuring the operating system as needed with Sconfig on each server, you're ready to use the Cluster Creation wizard in Windows Admin Center to cluster the servers.

 ## Next steps
 To perform the next management task related to this article, see: